The Best Victory Must Be Won in

 “Protagoras”, Plato, folio , or p.
 62 in “The Dialogues of Plato”, translated by Benjamin Jovett, Encyclopaedia Britannica, Inc., 1952.

 “The Limits of Responsibility”, an unsigned article in “Theosophy” magazine, Los Angeles, August 1932, pp. 437-438.
 On the criteria used for identifying articles by JG, see the article “Life and Writings of John Garrigues”, by Carlos Cardoso Aveline.
-The text is available in our associated websites.

 “The Yoga Aphorisms of Patanjali”, book one, aphorism 4.